spring-attic/spring-security-oauth/README.md

 repositories that can't be exposed in the poms by default.

-SpringSource ToolSuite users (or Eclipse users with the latest m2eclipse plugin) can import the projects as existing Eclipse projects.
+SpringSource ToolSuite users (or Eclipse users with the latest m2eclipse plugin) can import the projects as existing Maven projects.

 Spring Security OAuth is released under the terms of the Apache Software License Version 2.0 (see license.txt).

+## Samples

+Samples and integration tests are in [a subdirectory](./samples).
+There is a separate README there for orientation and information.

 ## Changelog